 should be replaced with the actual EventID and

 Expression Encoder 4 has a built-in option for using EventIDs.
 However, using this feature in combination with USP will cause the encoder to not reconnect for a new session.
 Therefore, it is advised not to use the Expression Encoder's built-in option for EventIDs.

-Origin also ingests live F4M streams.
+Unified Origin also ingests live F4M streams.
 This is the playlist format used by HTTP Dynamic Streaming.
-The webserver module uses the F4M playlists (and bootstrap and fragments) as its source format and makes the live presentation available in the different supported formats (HSS, HLS, DASH).
+The web server module uses the F4M playlists (and bootstrap and fragments) as its source format and makes the live presentation available in the different supported formats (HSS, HLS, DASH).